-Cerebral Compression and Excessive Head Molding Injuries
+Birth Injuries from Cerebral Compression and Excessive Head Molding

-Cerebral compression injuries can happen when excessive pressures on the baby’s head cause a baby to have brain damage even without externally visible head trauma or low blood pH.
-In many cases, this is due to improper administration of Pitocin (Oxytocin), difficult, prolonged or stalled labor, or a mismatch between the size of the baby’s head and the mother’s pelvis.
-In many cases, cerebral compression is benign, but excessive pressure on the baby’s head can cause blood vessels to collapse, decreasing blood flow to the brain.
+Cerebral compression injuries can happen when excessive pressure on a baby’s head during labor and delivery causes brain damage.
+This may occur even without externally visible head trauma or obvious signs of oxygen deprivation/birth asphyxia.
+The baby may experience excess cranial pressure from complications such as uterine hyperstimulation, prolonged or stalled labor, or cephalopelvic disproportion (a mismatch between the size of the baby’s head and the mother’s pelvis).
+A certain amount of cerebral compression during birth is normal, but excessive pressure on the baby’s head can cause hypoxic-ischemic brain damage and other birth injuries from reduced blood flow and oxygenation within the brain.

 Cerebral compression injuries can be related to multiple factors, including:

-- Prolonged, stalled or dysfunctional labor
+- Prolonged, stalled, or dysfunctional labor

 - Cephalopelvic disproportion (CPD)

-- Marked molding
+- Excessive molding (4)

-- Malposition (especially Occiput Posterior ([OP] Position)
+- Malposition (such as Occiput Posterior ([OP] Position) (5)